 Preparing for Lens Replacement Surgery

 Once you have decided to pursue the lens replacement, the doctor will cover the specifics of preparing for surgery.
 About a week prior to the surgery, your doctor will conduct an ultrasound to get the exact shape and size of your eyes.
 This helps determine the options of replacement lenses, if necessary.
+It is also important to know and understand how long does it take to recover from lens replacement surgery.
 You may also be provided antibiotic eye drops to begin using before the appointment to prevent infection during the surgery.

 You will likely be asked to refrain from eating after midnight of the night before the surgery.
 Certain medications may have to be skipped the day before or the day of the procedure, which will be covered by the doctor.
 Arrangements will also need to be made for someone to drive you home after completion of the replacement.

 How Long Does It Take to Recover From Lens Replacement Surgery?

 Fortunately, the process of lens replacement surgery has become so simple that it can be performed with no pain felt.
 Depending on the type of surgery that is performed, the incisions may be so minuscule that they do not require stitching after the cut is made.
 Once the process has been completed, you will be taken to a recovery area to rest for about 15 to 30 minutes.
 You will then be sent home with a list of instructions.

 Your vision will be blurry for a couple of days as your eyes heal from the doctor’s visit.
 As the healing happens, your vision should be noticeably improved.
 If you had cataracts removed, colors will appear brighter, as the brown or yellow tinting of the cataract will no longer be toning down the look of colors.